kawaMANMI/kawaMANMI/README.md

-👋 I acadmia, obtained PhD in Applied Mathematics from the University of Birmingham in 2015.
+👋 In academia, obtained PhD in Applied Mathematics from the University of Birmingham in 2015.
    I have experience in lecturing mathematical and computer programming modules, researching and
     supervising postgradtuate studenties particularly in numerical modelling fluid dynamics.
     My plan is to utilise my mathematical, computer code and technical skills to become a valuable asset.